datacarpentry/2015-03-09-ISI-CODATA/lessons/open_refine/open-refine-demo.md

 * This will reveal an error in a few names that have spaces at the beginning (so-called leading white space).
 * * These can be easily removed with another Refine feature in the column drop-down choices.
 See drop-down: Edit cells > Common transforms > Remove leading and trailing whitespace
 * To Undo create columns, look just above the scientificName cluster in the left side of the screen.
 Click where it says Undo / Redo.
 Click back one step (all steps, all changes are saved here).
 Just go back to the previous step and click.
 The extra columns will be gone.

-## Call a Service (this example is set up to georeference locality data, but could use any service).

-* For this demo, the instructor may find a web service appropriate to demonstrate.

 ## Scripts